 For many first-time home owners, an escrow account is mandatory.
 And in many ways, it can be very useful.
 For instance, when the time comes for making the payments for real estate taxes, many find it easier to pay them monthly rather than face a large bill due at one time (or twice depending on your taxing jurisdiction).

-When it comes to calculating what you can afford regarding your PITI, a good rule of thumbs is that 28% of your gross monthly income is the maximum monthly cash outflow for costs associated with your house payments.
+When it comes to calculating what you can afford regarding your PITI, a good rule of thumb is that 28% of your gross monthly income is the maximum monthly cash outflow for costs associated with your house payments.

 Tip: You can track your cash flow using Personal Capital’s free and secure financial tools.
 Categorize expenses and income to get an organized, visual snapshot of your financial picture.
 When you sign up, you get access to the free Home Buying Guide with financial advisors’ insights into purchasing a house.